temporalio/documentation/docs-src/python/interrupt-a-workflow-execution.md

 In summary:

 - Canceling provides a graceful way to stop the Workflow and allows it to handle cancelation logic.
-- Termination forcefully stops the Workflow and prevents any further code execution.
+- Termination forcefully stops the Workflow and prevents any further events.

 In most cases, canceling is preferable because it allows the Workflow to finish gracefully.
 Terminate only if the Workflow is stuck and cannot be canceled normally.